Skip to content

 UK market context

 The AI consulting market in the UK covers a wide range of practice sizes and models: large management consultancies (McKinsey, Deloitte, PwC) with dedicated AI practices; boutique AI agencies (10–50 people) focused on specific verticals or technologies; and independent practitioner consultants running one-person or tight-team practices.
-For UK mid-market operators — typically £1m–£20m revenue, founder-led, without in-house engineering — the independent practitioner or tight-team model usually delivers the fastest, most cost-effective builds.
+For UK mid-market operators — founder-led, without in-house engineering — the independent practitioner or tight-team model usually delivers the fastest, most cost-effective builds.

 The large consultancies and mid-size agencies bring breadth and brand credibility but price at a level designed for enterprise procurement budgets.
 For a £50k–£150k bespoke AI system, their overhead structure means a significant portion of the fee is paying for people who are not writing code.
 For that scope, a senior practitioner is both cheaper and technically more appropriate.